 The 1More Triple Driver have negligible latency since they're wired, so they are a suitable option for gaming and watching movies.

-The 1More Triple Driver are one of the better performing wired in-ears that we've tested so far.
+The 1More Triple Driver are one of the better performing wired in-ears and best sounding earbuds that we've tested so far.
 They have a good audio reproduction, a compact design and a surprisingly sturdy build quality for their price range.
 They outperform some of the more expensive in-ear headphones on the market, and they're a good wired option for most use cases but won't be as convenient as some of the other wireless and truly wireless headphones available.

 The 1More Triple Driver in-ear are a slightly better headphone than the Sennheiser HD1 In-Ear.
 The 1Mores have a more durable build quality than the Sennheisers.
 They also come with more tip sizes, so they will fit better and more comfortably than the HD1 In-Ear.
 The 1Mores also have a better sound and a universal in-line remote that will work with most devices unlike the HD1's OS specific audio cable.
 On the upside, the HD1 have slightly better isolation and a unique look that some may prefer over the Triple Drivers.